 To get to Monarch, visitors can park at Salt Creek Beach Park near The Ritz-Carlton, Laguna Niguel.
 Walk down the beach and head north along the wide sandy beach and you’ll come across the Monarch Bay Beach Club.
-Facilities at the beach club are private, but anyone can enjoy the wide expanse of sand and sunshine.
+Facilities at the beach club are exclusive to resort guests and members, but anyone can enjoy the wide expanse of sand and sunshine.
 This expanse of beach is perfect for an evening stroll with a loved one.

 At Salt Creek Beach, a small, offshore reef creates some of the best left swells along the entire Southern California coast, making this a favorite destination for the surfers.
 Swimming, body surfing, sunbathing and tide pool exploration offer fun for the whole family.
 The park consists of sandy beaches, rocky headlands and sheer cliffs.
 The original ravine canyon, locally known as Salt Creek, forms the northerly boundary of the beach.
 You can reach Salt Creek Beach using Ritz Carlton Dr. off the Pacific Coast Highway.

 Sitting near seaside cliffs and tucked below The Strands community, Strands Beach offers public access to waves and wonder.
 Parking at Strands Vista Park, which sits above the beach giving way to stunning views of the coast, is free, making it the perfect place to come for the day.